-The Mount of Olives in Jerusalem, sometimes also referred to as Mount Olives is an important landmark, located next to the Old City of Jerusalem.
-The Mount of Olives refers to the ridge located east of the Old City and gets its name from the olive groves that at one time covered the land.
+The Mount of Olives in Jerusalem is an important landmark, located next to the Old City of Jerusalem.
+This refers to the ridge located east of the Old City.
+It gets its name from the olive groves that at one time covered the land.
 A significant and meaningful landmark, the Mount of Olives in Jerusalem dates back to biblical times and is important to both Jews and Christians.

 It wasn’t until the Six-Day War in 1967 when the land went back to the Israelis and a series of efforts were made to restore the land, and the cemetery became functional for burials again.
 Today, the Mount of Olives offers one of the best views of Jerusalem and is visited by both locals and tourists alike.